CanAISolutions/canai-cursor-codex-v6.1.4/docs/canai-customer-experience-map-BIBLE-FINAL.md

 ## Final Doctrine

-> “Clarity through guidance.
+> "Clarity through guidance.
 Trust through transparency.
-Loyalty through evolution.”
+Loyalty through evolution."
 This map is alive.
 It updates itself.
 It evolves from your customers.
 It is not a spec.
 It is a system of *emotional fidelity*.